by Jena Berndt

 ube3a: rodent ube3a protein

 Let’s break down the various therapeutic approaches currently being advanced for the potential treatment of humans living with Angelman syndrome.
-These include Adeno-associated virus gene replacement therapy (AAV-GT), Hematopoietic Stem Cell gene replacement therapy (HSC-GT), antisense oligonucleotides (ASO), spherical nucleic acids (SNAs), Artificial Transcription Factors/Zinc Fingers (ATF-ZF), Enzyme Replacement Therapy (ERT), clustered regularly interspaced short palindromic repeats (CRISPR), short-hairpin RNA (shRNA), micro-RNA (miRNA), and various downstream targets that improve the cellular message, generally at the synapse, or the communication between neurons.
+These include Adeno-associated virus gene replacement therapy (AAV-GT), Hematopoietic Progenitor Cell gene replacement therapy (HSC-GT), antisense oligonucleotides (ASO), spherical nucleic acids (SNAs), Artificial Transcription Factors/Zinc Fingers (ATF-ZF), Enzyme Replacement Therapy (ERT), clustered regularly interspaced short palindromic repeats (CRISPR), short-hairpin RNA (shRNA), micro-RNA (miRNA), and various downstream targets that improve the cellular message, generally at the synapse, or the communication between neurons.

 I will break each approach down to help us all better understand what each one means for our loved ones living with Angelman syndrome.